Icing (ice hockey): Variations

-Currently, most leagues (IIHF, National Hockey League, American Hockey League, Kontinental Hockey League, NCAA college hockey, European professional leagues, and several minor North American leagues ECHL, Central Hockey League and SPHL) use hybrid icing.
+Most leagues (IIHF, National Hockey League, American Hockey League, Kontinental Hockey League, NCAA college hockey, European professional leagues, and several minor North American leagues ECHL, Central Hockey League and SPHL) use hybrid icing.
 Most amateur leagues worldwide (such as USA Hockey) use no-touch or automatic icing.

 Touch icing

 In touch icing, a player on the opposing team, other than the goaltender, must touch the puck to cause the stoppage of play.
 If the puck is first touched by the goaltender or a player on the team that iced the puck, icing is waved off (canceled), and play continues.
 The touch icing rule can lead to high-speed races for the puck.

 No-touch or automatic icing

 In no-touch or automatic icing, play is stopped for icing as soon as the puck crosses the goal line.

 Hybrid icing

 In hybrid icing, play is stopped for icing if the player on the opposing team reaches the faceoff dot first, instead of skating all the way across the goal line to touch the puck.

 This type of icing is intended to reduce the number of collisions along the boards during touch icing, while still allowing the team that iced the puck to get to it first to wave off the icing.
 When the puck is shot around the end boards, travels down the ice and comes out the other end, the linesman judges who would have touched the puck first.
 If it is the defending player, he calls icing, but if it is the attacking player, he waves off the icing and lets the play continue.